 Method 1: Steps to Install Kodi on Linux Ubuntu

-Those with Linux Ubuntu can follow the step by step procedure given below to install Kodi Ubuntu app.
+Those with Linux Ubuntu can follow the step-by-step procedure given below to install the Kodi Ubuntu app.

 Step 1: At first, Power on your Linux Ubuntu PC.